kokoko3k/koko-aio-slang/docs-ng.md

         self explanatory.
     Input signal gain:
         Gain applied in the chain just before the crt emulation stages.
-    Gamma in:
-        Gamma correction applied at the beginning of the chain.
-    Gamma out:
-        Gamma correction applied to the final processed picture.
     Adaptive black level range:
         On old CRTs the contrast was higher on high luminosity content, and lower on low luminosity content.